Equity Research Careers: A Day in the Life, Advancement, Compensation, and Exit Opportunities

 This system is a bit confusing because “Analyst” and “Associate” are just the titles used on published reports.

-Internally, the hierarchy is still similar to the one in investment banking, where you advance from Associate to VP to Senior VP/Director to MD.
+Internally, the hierarchy is still similar to the one in the investment banking career path, where you advance from Associate to VP to Senior VP/Director to MD.

 The difference is that Analysts can be different levels: VP-level Analysts vs. MD-level Analysts, for example.